-The new Rev. A boards are now available - these have the reference designators, and the autoreset circuit is now usable.
+As of Rev. A and the autoreset circuit is now usable.
 These are the boards shown in the first and third product picture.
 If you do not connect the jumper on the back to enable autreset and install the autoreset components, these boards can be used freely for UPDI or Optiboot without auto-reset (see the programming section below for more details).

-To clear the Rev. - boards out, they are offered at a 35-cent discount.
+They are offered at a 35-cent discount to help move them out.
 They are totally suitable for programming with UPDI, or with the Optiboot bootloader without setting the UPDI pin to reset (see the megaTinyCore documentation for more information on these configurations), but not for optiboot with UPDI as reset.
 If you don't need optiboot with autoreset nor the mounting holes, these boards will work for your purposes.

 U1 ATtiny 412, 212, 402, 202